How to detect elephant rumbles at scale

 YOLO Overview

-We opted to utilize a pretrained YOLOv8 model and fine-tune it for our specific object detection task.
-Renowned for its speed, accuracy, and user-friendly interface, YOLOv8 stands out as an ideal solution for various tasks, including object detection, tracking, instance segmentation, image classification, and pose estimation.
+We took a pretrained YOLOv8 model and fine-tuned it for our object detection task.
+YOLOv8 is fast, accurate, and easy to work with, and it handles a range of tasks — object detection, tracking, instance segmentation, image classification, and pose estimation.

 Spectrogram Generation and YOLOv8 Model Constraints